Bold Hearts. Brilliant Minds.

 Fact 18: Get to Know the School of Public Policy (SPP)

-UCR has the only public policy program in the UC system that offers both undergraduate and graduate degrees.
-This interdisciplinary program allows students to fulfill their requirements by taking courses from 12 departments, from film and visual culture to political science.
+UCR has the first public policy school with an undergraduate public policy major in the entire University of California system.
+It offers undergraduate and graduate degrees, and its interdisciplinary program allows students to fulfill their requirements by taking courses from 12 departments, from film and visual culture to political science.

 Real-World Focus: The research conducted by Karthick Ramakrishnan (pictured), professor of public policy and political science, and founding director of the Center for Social Innovation, focuses on civic participation, immigration policy, and the politics of race, ethnicity, and immigration in the United States.